jbillcliffe/portfolio1-renterprise/README.md

 ![Map and contact details on the Renterprise website contact page](assets/readme/contact/contact-map-wide.png)

 ### Product Features Page
 A page on the website that displays the features of the proposed product.
-Each feature clearly seperated so that a prospective customer can carefully evaluate each part of the software.
+Each feature clearly separated so that a prospective customer can carefully evaluate each part of the software.
 ![Product features on the Renterprise website product page](assets/readme/product/product-wide.png)